Legal Representation for Car Crash Victims Near Franklin

 Consult a Franklin Attorney to Seek Compensation After a Car Accident

-When a collision happens, it is common for the other party's insurer to contact you.
+When a collision happens, it is common for the other party’s insurer to contact you.
 He or she may try to settle the claim for a small sum or try to interview you on the record with the goal of obtaining an admission that can be used against you at trial.
 Instead of talking to the insurer, you should consult a car accident lawyer in the Franklin area to find out whether you have a sound claim against the other driver.
-Contact Matt Hardin by calling 615-200-1111 or sending a message through our online form.
+Contact Matt Hardin by calling sending a message through our online form.